neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 ### LINUX GAMES

 For the linux games, it's super easy, remember that we need opengl 3.3 at least for most modern games, but some run just fine with 2.1 (and s3ct texture compression support), so that's why the env var we placed at /etc/environment (PAN_MESA_DEBUG=gl3), on RPI4 it should be the same to export these two variables: MESA_GL_VERSION_OVERRIDE=3.3 and MESA_GLSL_VERSION_OVERRIDE=330.

+Just execute the game binaries from terminal like ./game.bin , box86 or box64 will be automatically called.

-first, if a game has a problem, launch it from terminal with BOX86_LOG=1 env var like "BOX86_LOG=1 box86 game.bin" then if it's a lib missing, it will say that a native library isn't available or that a library is missing. if it's a native one, just install it from the repo (remember to use :armhf if box86), if it's an x86 or x86_64 one, get it from the game folder and copy it to the binary executable OR set BOX64_LD_LIBRARY_PATH=/to_the_path_where_the_library_is. if the game folder doesnt has it, get it from debian repo browsing a bit..so, google "whatever.so debian", download it, place it on the executable folder.
+First, if a game has a problem, launch it from terminal with BOX86_LOG=1 env var like "BOX86_LOG=1 box86 game.bin" then if there is a lib missing, it will say that a "native library isn't available" or that a "library is missing". if it's a native one, just install it from the repo (remember to use :armhf if box86) and if it's an x86 or x86_64 one, get it from the game folder and copy it to the binary executable OR set BOX64_LD_LIBRARY_PATH=/to_the_path_where_the_library_is. if the game folder doesn't has it, get it from debian repo browsing a bit..so, google "whatever.so debian", download it, unpack the deb, place it on the executable folder.

+### GOLDBERG STEAM EMULATOR

-There is not much to say, for steam games, it's extremely recommended to use GOLDBERG steam emulator, since you dont need the steam client. grab your copy from steam for linux on any pc or use steamcmd from your pc or sbc... drop goldberg libs (if x86 linux game, x86 linux .so libs, if x86_64 game linux x86_64 .so steam libs...same for windows dlls) then it should just launch like any game...
+For STEAM games, it's extremely recommended to use GOLDBERG steam emulator (https://gitlab.com/Mr_Goldberg/goldberg_emulator), since you dont need the steam client. grab your copy from steam for linux on any pc or use steamcmd from your pc or sbc... get a goldberg release, unpack it, drop goldberg libs alongside you game or wherever are the steam libs on your game.
+If an x86 linux game, x86 linux .so libs are the ones you need, if an x86_64 game linux x86_64 .so steam libs...same for windows dlls) then it should just launch like any game without DRM...

  Good luck and remember this is a WIP! all the glory to ptitseb and mesa developers!